Please read through all the following information. Contact the office if you have any questions.

 The day before your colonoscopy: take all your medications as scheduled.
 Mix the bottle of Miralax powder in 64 oz of a clear liquid, mix until dissolved, refrigerate

-6:00- PM: Drink or sip through a straw 8oz of the Miralax solution every 10-15 minutes until half (32 oz) of the solution is gone.
+6:00- PM: Drink or sip through a straw 8oz of the Miralax or generic solution every 10-15 minutes until half (32 oz) of the solution is gone.
 Continue to drink 8-12oz of a clear liquid until bedtime.
 Anytime you get up during the night to go to the bathroom, have a drink of clear liquid.

 Please plan three hours from drop off to discharge though this estimate may vary from patient to patient.
 Every attempt is made to adhere to the schedule though there are occasions when unavoidably the schedule may run behind.
 Your patience and understanding are appreciated.